Magi-Nation: Creature Listing

 Short-range Teleport (Su): Though a bikneets cannot move normally while attacned to a tree, it can teleport up to 40' as a standard action.
 It usually does this to move from tree to tree to improve its view; it can also use this to return to the tree on the round following a self-propelled attack (see below).

 Self-Propelled (Su): The bikneets only have one offensive ability.
 When suspended from a tree or other object, the bikneets can shoot itself downward at a target.
 They can target a creature up to 45 degrees from straight down.
 This attack does 1d4 damage if it hits.
-This attack is treated as a missile attack, with a 40' range increment.
-The bikneets has a base -2 to hit with this attack, so it is rarely used (and only in desperation or when the opponent is surprised).
+This attack is treated as a missile attack, with a 50' range increment.
+The bikneets has a base +4 to hit with this attack, but the bikneets will rarely employ this attack (and only in desperation or when the opponent is surprised).
+This attack is considered a Force attack, and therefore it can strike incorporeal creatures without the normal miss chance.

 Shield (Ex): A Bikneets is actually composed primarily of force and dream energy.
-This gives the bikneets a shield bonus of +4 (already included in the AC listing), and also makes the bikneets immune to force-based damage effects (such as Magic Missile).
+This gives the bikneets a shield bonus of +4 (already included in the AC listing), and also makes the bikneets immune to force-based damage effects (such as Magic Missile), and the bikneets' physical attack is effective against incorporeal targets.

-Great Shield (Su): The bikneets can expend its dream energy (returning to the Dream Plane and into Slumber) and surround another creature with an impenetrable shell of force for d4+1 rounds.
+Great Shield (Su): The bikneets can expend its dream energy (returning to the Dream Plane) and surround another creature with an impenetrable shell of force for d4+1 rounds.
 This is identical to the 5th level Arcane spell Wall of Force, but it only extends to surround the affected creature (essentially 1-3 inches around the creature's body).
 This does allow the creature to move normally.
 The bikneets must be in contact with the other creature to activate this ability; it frequently allows itself to be swallowed by the other creature (with no ill effect, of course).
+A bikneets that expends its energy in such a fashion cannot be summoned again for at least an hour.

 Bisiwog